jsrdcht/SSL-Backdoor/README.md

 dataset: imagenet-100  # Dataset name
 save_poisons: True  # Whether to save poisons for persistence, the default path is /poisons appended to the save_folder
 save_poisons_path: # Path to save poisons
+poisons_save_path: # Path where poisons are saved, using it when you restore training from checkpoints
 if_target_from_other_dataset: False  # Whether the reference set comes from another dataset, always true for corruptencoder

 # Following parameters are one-to-one correspondence